— Art Historian

 I then completed the H.Dip in Arts Administration in UCD, a great path to be the business brains behind an arts entity in Ireland.
 From there I was appointed Education Officer in the National Gallery of Ireland, three weeks before the Gallery announced it had discovered a Caravaggio.
 Its route to Dublin was a fascinating insight into the social history of art buying, collecting, and donating.
 I was bitten by the bug of uniting audiences with those stories, organising tours for over 10,000 people a week in those days!

-After five years in the Gallery I joined TEAM Educational Theatre Company, a company that ran from 1975 until 2013, pioneering play commissions for young people, by Ireland’s wide pool of writers and playwrights with a gift for young expression.
+After five years in the Gallery I spent ten years as a theatre producer, first at TEAM Educational Theatre Company, a company that ran from 1975 until 2013, pioneering play commissions for young people.
+I worked with an amazing pool of writers, playwrights, directors and actors with a gift for young expression.
 It led to a leap into venue management at Draiocht Arts Centre in Blanchardstown.
 As one of Fingal County Council’s two flagship venues, we worked together to ensure that 100,000 people a year engage with all sorts of cultural activities in their local centre.
-I am proud to have instigated and raised the finance to open a café in the Arts Centre, so people enjoying a coffee and cake would often venture to buy tickets for new experiences.
+I am proud to have instigated and raised the finance to open a café in the Arts Centre, so people enjoying a coffee would venture to buy tickets for new experiences.

 Present & Future

 In recent years I completed ACCA accountancy exams while managing Dublin’s International Film Festival.
 It made me so aware of how important it is for creative people to be able to make a living.
-As an accounts consultant and arts producer I will work to find small collections for this site in order to unite artists with buyers.
+As an accounts consultant and arts producer I am always collating small collections to unite artists with buyers.
 While artists keep making art, we need to find new ways for you to see it, love it and buy it.
 Please contact me if you have any queries, and enjoy looking through our gems of fine art print and drawings.